Mathematical Analysis of Path MTU Discovery With New Generation Networks: Introduction

-\begin{itemize} \item Random and decreasing MTU value of the nodes in the path. \item ICMP message unreachable due to firewall restrictions \cite{firewall}, MTU mismatch \cite{mismatch}, routers are configured to not send ICMP destination unreachable messages, software bugs responsible for PMTUD failures \cite{behave} and PMTUD Black holes \cite{BB12} cases the source to continuously send packets without knowing the path MTU after every timeout. \item The change in path MTU value over time due to the change in routing topology \cite{topology,Ptopology} after every next re-transmission making increased use of PMTUD algorithm results in time consumption in sending a packet \cite{rfc1191}. \end{itemize}
+In both the networks, IPv4 and IPv6, Path MTU Discovery results in increase in time delay if the process of re-transmission keeps on repeating and hence adversely affects the network throughput as it largely depends on the time delay.
+There are many factors for the re-transmission of a single packet through a network path but most of the common factors are : \begin{enumerate} \item Random and decreasing MTU value of the nodes in the path. \item ICMP message unreachable due to firewall restrictions \cite{firewall}, MTU mismatch \cite{mismatch}, routers are configured to not to send ICMP destination unreachable messages, software bugs responsible for PMTUD failures \cite{behave} and PMTUD Black holes \cite{BB12} causes the source to continuously send packets without knowing the path MTU after every timeout. \item The change in path MTU value over time due to the change in routing topology \cite{topology,Ptopology} after every next re-transmission tends to increase the use of PMTUD algorithm which results in time consumption in transmitting a packet \cite{rfc1191}. \end{enumerate}

-The aim of this paper is to analyze time consumption due to re-transmission of packet in the network concentric only to the first and the last factor and excluding the middle factor i.e ICMP unreachable, using Path MTU discovery for both IPv4 and IPv6 networks.
-We analyzed the best to the worst situation that could happen using PMTUD in IPv6.
-The calculations and analysis made for IPv6 can easily be extended to PMTUDv4 in IPv4.
-The mathematical model proposed can easily be integrated in any state-of-the-art network simulator to calculate the effect of PMTUD on various network parameters.
+From the above discussed factors, the aim of this paper falls in the first and the third factors i.e. to analyse the time consumption due to re-transmission of packet in the network, using Path MTU discovery for IPv6 \& IPv4 networks with DF=1.
+In this paper, we analyzed the best to the worst case situation that could rise using PMTUDv6 in IPv6.
+The same study is applied to the IPv4 network with Path MTU Discovery v4 with the DF bit set to $'1'$.

-In this paper the time delay due to PMTUD protocol is expressed by a term "Time Wastage" and is symbolised as \(^PT_W\).
-Thus, "Time Wastage" is defined as the extra time that has been taken by PMTUD protocol to decrease the MTU to the minimum MTU of the path. \\
+In this paper the time delay due to PMTUD protocol is expressed by a term \enquote{Time Wastage} and is symbolised as \({^p}T_w\).
+Thus, \enquote{Time Wastage} is defined as the extra time that has been taken by PMTUD protocol to decrease the MTU to the minimum MTU of the path. \\

-\textbf{Contributions:} Let us summarize the contributions of this paper:
+\textbf{Contributions:} Let us summarize the contributions of this paper :